Media-Smart/volkscv/volkscv/metrics/segmentation/README.md

 - The metrics can be called in model training process or model evaluation period.

-- The architecture is based on Python and Numpy, so the toolbox is not limited to the framework like pytorch or tensorflow, etc, used in model training or evaluation.
+- The architecture is based on Python and Numpy, so the toolbox is not limited to the framework like pytorch or tensorflow, etc, can be used in model training or evaluation.

 ## License